 - Weight: 1.75kg

 They might be small and short, but in the right hands, they are a very powerful weapon.
-The plus side to this is that they are so portable, that some of those can fit in your jacket with bigger pockets.
+The plus side to this is that they are so portable, that some of them can fit in your jacket with bigger pockets.
 The idea for the 25 keys keyboards is to be portable, so all of those achieved that function.

 We believe that this list includes something for everybody and that those 10 suggestions actually are best sellers throughout the world.
 We provide you will a short review of each of them and some features to let you know what the model has.

-If you think that we missed some important and famous 25 key MIDI keyboards, please let us know in the comment section and we will try to cover that one too!
+If you think that we missed some important and famous 25-key MIDI keyboards, please let us know in the comment section and we will try to cover that one too!